simonhwk/simonhwk.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I work as an embedded systems dev engineer at [RoverDx](https://www.roverdx.com/), which is a Columbia University advancing next-generation point-of-care PCR diagnostics.
+I work as an embedded systems dev engineer at [RoverDx](https://www.roverdx.com/), a Columbia University advancing next-generation point-of-care PCR diagnostics.
 At RoverDx, I design and implement embedded firmware and real-time control systems for sample preparation.

 I hold an MS in Mechanical Engineering with a concentration in Robotics and Controls at [Columbia University](https://www.columbia.edu/), where I conducted research in modular robotics and robotic metabolism at the [Creative Machines Lab](https://www.creativemachineslab.com/).